emberjs/guides/source/routing/generated-objects.md

 [3]: /guides/controllers/representing-multiple-models-with-arraycontroller

-##### Custom Generated Controllers

-If you want to customize generated controllers, you can define your own `App.Controller`, `App.ObjectController` and `App.ArrayController`.
-Generated controllers will extend one of these three (depending on the conditions above).

 #### Generated Views and Templates

 A route also expects a view and a template.
 If you don't define a view,